How to Please God – Isaiah 58

 Then you shall call, and the Lord will answer;

-• Loose the bonds of wickedness that are holding people down and keeping them in a yoke of oppression.
+Through the prophet Isaiah, God presents a different type of fast that we can do in His Name – Loose the bonds of wickedness and the burdens that are holding people down and keeping them in a yoke of oppression.

-That is a tall order!
-There are so many types of bondage that people suffer from: drug addiction, alcoholism, gambling addictions, sex addiction, poverty, injustice, prejudice, lack of clean water, lack of education, abuse, violence, depression, loneliness, anxiety, human trafficking, thoughts of suicide – the list goes on and on.
+There are so many types of bondage and burden that people suffer from: drug addiction, alcoholism, gambling addictions, sex addiction, poverty, injustice, prejudice, lack of clean water, lack of education, abuse, violence, depression, loneliness, anxiety, human trafficking, thoughts of suicide – the list goes on and on.

-How can we possibly do anything about any of it?
-Especially when so much of it has a demonic spiritual dimension and has gone far beyond simple human will power to overcome.
+How can we possibly do anything about any of these, especially when so many of them have a spiritual dimension, far beyond the strength of human willpower to overcome.
 We need the power of God to break these chains and yokes of despair.

 When Jesus encountered a naked homeless man raging and terrorizing the countryside and living among the tombs, the first thing He did was to drive the demons out of him.
 Jesus began with spiritual healing.
 Soon afterwards, the man was found clothed and in his right mind, sitting at Jesus’ feet.